CarlosCano1/CarlosCano1/README.md

 ### About Me 🌐
-10+ Years of Healthcare in Data Collection & Application in a dynamic business settings.
+10+ Years of Healthcare Data Collection & Application in a dynamic business settings.

 ### Professional Highlights